Gaius-Augustus/learnMSA/docs/training.rst

 Training Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-**Quick alignment with fewer iterations:**
+**Quick alignment without model surgery:**

-For faster results when accuracy is less critical:
+For faster results can be obtained by skipping model surgery:

 .. code-block:: bash

-   learnMSA -i INPUT_FILE -o OUTPUT_FILE --max_iterations 1 --epochs 5
+   learnMSA -i INPUT_FILE -o OUTPUT_FILE --max_iterations 1

 **High-quality alignment with more models:**

-For maximum accuracy, train more models and use more iterations:
+For maximum accuracy, train more models and use more iterations (requires more GPU memory and time):

 .. code-block:: bash

    learnMSA -i INPUT_FILE -o OUTPUT_FILE \
        --use_language_model \
-       -n 8 \
+       -n 10 \
-       --max_iterations 3 \
+       --max_iterations 3
-       --epochs 15 5 15

 **Custom epoch scheme:**